-This is the first of three issues for 2013-2014.
+This is the first of three issues for 2014-2015.
 Delivery of the next two issues will be in January and April.

-Produced by Washington Ag in the Classroom, Ag@ School is designed to help teachers meet student educational goals as well as develop agricultural literacy.
-The teacher guide connects activities to specific GLEs and EALR's that will help your students meet state requirements.
+Produced by Washington Ag in the Classroom, Ag@School is designed to help teachers meet student educational goals as well as develop agricultural literacy.